duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

   ~~~

 You should avoid saving without validation `save(validate: false)` or
 `update_attribute :name, 'my name'`.
-It is risky to save without callbacks and
+It is risky to save without validations.
-validations.
 Other methods also do not check validation
 http://www.davidverhasselt.com/set-attributes-in-activerecord/
 `update_column`, `@users.update_all`.